Chelyon/libevent_cyassl/README.md

   The liblevent_cyassl is similar to libevent_openssl, providing APIs to set up ssl connection.

 ## samples
-  Please refer to src/demo, which provides a example of how to use libevent_cyassl to set up a ssl connection
+  Please refer to src/demo, which provides an example of how to use libevent_cyassl to set up a ssl connection

 ## TODO